 This tour explores famous game reserves, mighty rivers, misty mountains and golden beaches of East Africa.
 Encounter wildlife from the mountain gorillas to the Big 5, and meet diverse cultures from the red-robed Maasai to the warm-hearted Malawi people.
 From the source of the Nile to Kruger, from Zanzibar to Victoria Falls, this is the Ultimate African Adventure!

 Day Day 1.
 Nairobi to Lake Nakuru National Park Highlights.
-Lake Nakuru, Kenya.Kenya is well known as a leading safari destination and the first day of our overland tour takes us to one of its premier parks - Lake Nakuru National Park.
+Lake Nakuru, Kenya.Kenya is well known as a leading safari destination and the first day of our adventure tour takes us to one of its premier parks - Lake Nakuru National Park.
 With prolific wildlife, you'll get to see the fabulous pink flamingos that live on the edge of the shallow soda lake and loads of magnificent wildlife throughout.

 Day Day 2.
 Nakuru to Eldoret Highlights.
 Equator.Driving northwest we gain altitude and head to the town of Eldoret near the border of neighboring Uganda.
 We stop off at the equator crossing en-route, and enjoy an evening at our camp - once home to the ancient Sirikwa tribe.